 The UNC Board of Governors is the policy-making body legally charged with “the general determination, control, supervision, management, and governance of all affairs of the constituent institutions.”
 It elects the president, who administers the University.
 The 32 voting members of the Board of Governors are elected by the General Assembly for four-year terms.
 Former board chairmen may continue to serve for limited periods as non-voting members emeriti.
 The president of the UNC Association of Student Governments or that student’s designee is also a non-voting member.

 Each of the UNC System institutions is headed by a chancellor who is chosen by the Board of Governors on the president’s nomination and is responsible to the president.
 Each university has a board of trustees consisting of eight members elected by the Board of Governors, four appointed by the governor, and the president of the student body, who serves ex officio.
 (The UNC School of the Arts has two additional ex officio members; and the NC School of Science and Mathematics has a 27-member board as required by law.)
 Each board of trustees holds extensive powers over academic and other operations of its campus on delegation from the Board of Governors.

-In addition to its teaching role, the University of North Carolina has a long-standing commitment to public service.
+In addition to its teaching role, the University of North Carolina System has a long-standing commitment to public service.
 The UNC Center for Public Television, the UNC Health Care System, the cooperative extension and research services, nine area health education centers, and myriad other University programs and facilities reap social and economic benefits for the state and its people.